cristianoc/compositional-program-synthesis/arc_dsl_experiment/tasks/642d658d/README.md

 **The Goal:** Given the test input, predict the output color (a single color for the entire grid).

+> **📊 Theoretical Analysis**: For a comprehensive analysis of the state space reduction and compositional program synthesis principles demonstrated by this implementation, see [`ABSTRACTION_ANALYSIS.md`](ABSTRACTION_ANALYSIS.md).

 ## Core Concepts

 ### 1. Universal Schemas (Patterns)